-An artificial neural network (ANN) is a computational model that consists of several processing elements that receive inputs and deliver outputs based on their predefined activation functions.
-An artificial neural network (ANN) is a non-parametric machine learning which does not assume anything about the data set, it is focused on finding the discriminant function to diagnose dyslexia.
-The K-means algorithm identifies the k number of centroids, and then allocates every data point to the nearest cluster while keeping the centroids as small as possible.
-The 'means' in the K-means refers to averaging the data; that is, finding the centroid.
-Support Vector Machine(SVM) is a supervised machine learning algorithm used for both classification and regression.
-Though we say regression problems as well it's best suited for classification.
-The objective of the SVM algorithm is to find a hyperplane in an N-dimensional space that distinctly classifies the data points.
-On EEG scan data sets, Al-Barhamtoshy and Motaweh (2017) used K-means, ANN, and fuzzy logic classifiers to reach an accuracy of 89.6%, 89.6%, and 85.7 percent, respectively.
+A computer model known as an artificial neural network (ANN) is made up of many processing components that accept inputs and produce results in accordance with predetermined activation functions.
+An artificial neural network (ANN) is a non-parametric machine learning technique that focuses on identifying the discriminant function to identify dyslexia.
+It does not make any assumptions about the data set.
+The k-means algorithm finds the k number of centroids and then assigns each data point to the closest cluster, minimizing the size of the centroids.
+Finding the centroid is what "means" in the k-means algorithm indicates: averaging the data.
+A supervised machine learning approach called Support Vector Machine (SVM) is used for both classification and regression.
+Although we also refer to regression issues, categorization is the most appropriate term.
+Finding a hyperplane in an N-dimensional space that clearly classifies the data points is the goal of the SVM method.
+On EEG scan data sets, Al-Barhamtoshy and Motaweh (2017) used k-means, ANN, and fuzzy logic classifiers to reach an accuracy of 89.6%, 89.6%, and 85.7 percent, respectively.
 The three models were shown to have an overall accuracy of 81.1%, 62% precision, 100% recall, and 76.6% F-score.
 Karim et al. (2013) employed a Multilayer Perceptron to detect dyslexia signs by collecting brain waves in the resting state.
 With eyes closed, the accuracy was 85%, and with eyes open, it was 86%.
 Using machine learning, Frid and Breznitz (2018) investigated the variations in ERP signals between proficient readers and readers with dyslexia.
 They used SVM, ANN, and PCA to get a 78% accuracy.
-In the literature, the best accuracy scores reached with ANN on fMRI scans and DTI scans are 94.8% (Chimeno et al.,2014).
+In the literature, the best accuracy scores reached with ANN on fMRI scans and DTI scans are 94.8% (Chimeno et al., 2014).
 The best accuracy results with eye tracker data were 95.6% with SVM- RFE (Benfatto et al., 2016).
-The best accuracy result for dyslexia detection with handwriting data was 77.6% (Spoon et al.,2019).
+The best accuracy result for dyslexia detection with handwriting data was 77.6% (Spoon et al., 2019).
 The best accuracy results with psychometric test scores were 99% (Khan et al., 2018).

-This study aims to diagnose dyslexia using z-scored QEEG recordings from 14-channel band power data of both children with dyslexia and TDC with a high accuracy rate.
-Study tests the feasibility, acceptability, and economic impact of this app with a survey of families with dyslexia.
-This is the first research that investigated the use of dyslexia detection software in families who have children with dyslexia.
+This study tests the feasibility, acceptability, and economic impact of the dyslexia biomarker detection app that we have developed with ANN with a survey of families of children with dyslexia.
+This is the first research that investigated the use of dyslexia biomarker detection software in families who have children with dyslexia.